Brewers beat Cardinals 6-4 to open 3-game wild-card lead | New Country 923

 TRAINER’S ROOM

 Brewers: Hader was visited by Counsell and a trainer after he slipped while trying to pick off Harrison Bader at second.
-Hader stayed in and walked Yairo Munoz before he was pulled after Tyler O’Neill was announced as a pinch hitter.
+But Hader said after the game he was fine.

 UP NEXT